nchagti/AnkiDeckBuilder/README.md

       - Leaves by the leave-value range, and
       - (soon) Definitions by part of speech

-  - The **Anki** app lets you easily **customize** fonts, colors, and highlights — no coding required!
+  - The Anki app lets you easily **customize fonts, colors, and highlights** — no coding required!

 * **Review Behavior**:

-  * With **Anki**, you can control how many words you want to study every day, just today, or by a particular deck
+  * With Anki, you can **control how many words you want to study** every day, just today, or by a particular deck
-  * You can even set different schedules by the day of the week (e.g., fewer cards on weekends)!
+  * You can even set **different schedules** by the day of the week (e.g., fewer cards on weekends)!
+  * You won't be penalized for missing a day or week of studying — the FSRS will **automatically reschedule** your due cards (though you can increase your limit for the day to work through them)

 * **Organization**:
   * Create your own tags and use the hierarchical tags (`category::subcategory`) to keep decks organized
   * Use subdecks to categorize *types* of questions and prioritize them as you see fit
   * Use flags to mark questions that you want to come back to later

-### 3. **Never Restart Your Cardbox Again**

-Miss a day or a week of studying?
-No problem.

-* You’ll never be shown more new words than your set daily limit!
-* Just change your daily limit if you want to see more words
-* The FSRS algorithm will automatically adjust to your schedule — no manual rescheduling needed

-## How to Use the Deck Generator
+## How to Use the Anki Deck Builder

 It's pretty simple to create your own deck.
-To create the deck from the example above, follow these steps:
+To create [the deck from the example above](#1-main-decks-subdecks-and-filtering), follow these steps:
 1. Create a text file with all words you want to study.
 This will be the content of your Main Deck, so you should include *all* the words you want to study.
-2. **For Windows**, download the zipped file from the latest Release and extract `Anki.Deck.Builder.exe` to an accessible location like your Downloads folder.
+2. **For Windows**, download the zipped file from the latest Release and extract `Anki_Deck_Builder.exe` to an accessible location like your Downloads folder.

    **For MacOS and Linux**, clone the repo and run `cli_make_deck.py`.